-Last month we dropped in on Nashville guitarist William Tyler at The Stone Fox, the restaurant he operates with his sister, Elise, for one of our Martin Guitar sessions.
+We dropped in on Nashville guitarist William Tyler at The Stone Fox, the restaurant he operates with his sister, Elise, for one of our Martin Guitar sessions.
 There, we heard Tyler perform “We Can’t Go Home Again,” a song from his new album Impossible Truth that he wrote and recorded on his Martin acoustic.

-Tyler’s uncle gave him the guitar as a gift, about five years ago.
+Tyler’s uncle gave him the guitar as a gift, a few years ago.
 “He had just gotten it out of his attic and said, ‘I haven’t played this in like twenty years.’
 The neck was almost off, so I had to take it to a luthier to get it repaired.
 When I got it, it really wasn’t a playable guitar, but I just recently started traveling with it and it’s my main acoustic now.”

 Tyler wasn’t sure of the guitar’s year or model number, only that it came from the ’50s, but the staff at Martin believe it’s a 1955 00-18.